 The health of the tree does not matter, unless completely dead.
 A grand-sized tree in poor condition is still grand.

+If it is not listed above, it most likely won’t be grand.
 If you can stand in front of a tree and wrap your arms around it, it is not a grand tree (except in the very rare circumstance that you are standing in front of a Champion or Challenger Tree).
 The trunk diameter is too small for the tree to qualify as grand.

 If the tree is an invasive species, like an Australian Pine or Norfolk Island Pine, it can’t be grand.
 In some cases, you may actually be required to remove the tree just because it is invasive.
 A list of invasive species in Florida is maintained by the Florida Exotic Pest Plant Council.
 The outlier here is that invasive Camphor Trees can still be considered to be grand.